lindenb/mod_bio/README.md

 Resolving deltas: 100% (82/82), done.
 ```

-or for a specific branch...
+... or for a specific branch (at the time of writing there is a branch named 'dev')...
 ```bash
 $ git clone --branch dev "https://github.com/lindenb/mod_bio.git"
 ```